AIAUSA/goaia-sportsperformance/about.md

     #### WHO WE ARE

-    Athletic Trainers and Strength Coaches.....
+    Athletic Trainers and Strength Coaches committed to the Great Commission.

     #### WHAT WE DO